wenext-limited/pr-agent/docs/docs/tools/test.md

 ## Overview

-By combining LLM abilities with static code analysis, the `test` tool  generate tests for a selected component, based on the PR code changes.
+By combining LLM abilities with static code analysis, the `test` tool generates tests for a selected component, based on the PR code changes.
 It can be invoked manually by commenting on any PR:

 ```